On Wednesday 26th July children with AKU from all over the country travelled to ZSL London Zoo for the AKU Society’s first ever Children’s Workshop.

 After another short refreshment break, Prof Ranganath from the National Alkaptonuria Centre gave a talk to the families about what to expect in the future.
 He told them all about the NAC and nitisinone and expertly answered questions from the audience.

-At the workshop, Lesley also launched our first AKU Children’s Booklet.
+At the workshop, Hannah also launched our first AKU Children’s Booklet.
 The book is a really handy way for young people with AKU to understand their disease and why they have it.
 Each family was given a copy to take home and read.
 Many thanks to SOBI for sponsoring the book and to Vitaflo for the assistance in its production.

 Overall the day was enjoyed by all those present and gave young people with AKU and their families the opportunity to learn about their disease, talk to AKU experts and share experiences with people in the same situation.
 A huge thank you goes out to those who attended.